-Kellogg Faculty Fellow Vania Smith-Oka is Associate Professor of Anthropology.
+Kellogg Faculty Fellow Vania Smith-Oka is Professor of Anthropology.
 Smith-Oka is a cultural and medical anthropologist who specializes in the effect of institutions on the behavior and choices of marginalized populations, especially women.

 She has explored the impact of an economic development program on the reproductive lives and motherhood of indigenous women in eastern Mexico.
 From this research emerged her book, Shaping the Motherhood of Indigenous Mexico (Vanderbilt, 2013).
 She also researched the doctor-patient relationship in a maternity ward in the city of Puebla, particularly the role of space/place, notions of social and medical risk, and quality of care.